isabella232/ios-contact-picker/readme.md

 # 2. Working with Contacts

-First, go to MasterViewController.h and add the Address Book import statement:
+First, go to **MasterViewController.h** and add the Address Book import statement:

 ```objective-c
 #import <AddressBook/AddressBook.h>
 ```

-Now, head over to MasterViewController.m.
-First, delete the method insertNewObject.
+Now, head over to **MasterViewController.m**.
+First, delete the method **insertNewObject**.
 Then, add the following method:

 ```objective-c
 - (void)fillContacts {}
 ```

-Now go to viewDidLoad.
+Now go to **viewDidLoad**.
 We first want to check if we can access the users contacts.
 If so, we can call fillContacts to populate our table.
-Delete all the code in viewDidLoad except for [super viewDidLoad] and add the following code at the end:
+Delete all the code in `viewDidLoad` except for `[super viewDidLoad]` and add the following code at the end:

 ```objective-c
 if (ABAddressBookGetAuthorizationStatus() == kABAuthorizationStatusDenied ||